Project Conventions

 | Keep PRs single-theme | A change should primarily be a feature, bug fix, refactor, or doc update, not several unrelated cleanups at once. | Smaller review surfaces keep maintainers effective. |

-| Treat architecture boundaries as policy | Update the boundary policy before adding new top-level internal packages or controller packages. | The repository enforces these rules automatically, so design intent and CI stay aligned. |
+| Keep architecture boundaries aligned with policy | Update the boundary policy before adding new top-level internal packages, controller packages, or service-level service or adapter dependencies. | The repository enforces these rules automatically, so design intent and CI stay aligned. |

 | Always update the generated or test artifacts a change implies | If APIs, manifests, golden files, or rules change, regenerate them in the same PR. | Generated drift should never be left for the next contributor to discover. |